Camfrm336/Active-Directory-Homelab-Scenarios/README.md

 ## 1. Account Management

-1. Account Management
-Scenario 1.1 - Unlock a Locked Out User Account
+### Scenario 1.1 - Unlock a Locked Out User Account
 Ticket simulation: User calls in saying they cannot log in and are receiving an "account locked" error.
 Steps taken: